Elżbieta Czyżewska

 Elżbieta Justyna Czyżewska (May 14, 1938 – June 17, 2010) was a Polish actress active in both Poland and the United States.
+She began her career in Poland and then moved to New York City in the 1960s.

 She gained critical acclaim in the early 1960s that culminated in breakthrough performances in The Saragossa Manuscript (1964, dir.
 Wojciech Jerzy Has), Marriage of Convenience (1966, dir.
 Stanisław Bareja) and Everything for Sale (1969, dir.
 Andrzej Wajda).
 Czyżewska received the Obie Award for Distinguished Performance by an Actress in 1990 for Crowbar.

 Early life

 Czyżewska was born in Warsaw in 1938.
 She attended the State Academy of Theatre in Warsaw and was advised by the dean that in order to play leading roles in romantic repertory theater, she should undergo plastic surgery to reduce the size of her breasts.
 She refused after consulting with her colleagues in the anti-establishment Student Satirical Theatre.

 Her first marriage was to film director Jerzy Skolimowski.
 In 1965, she married the New York Times Warsaw correspondent David Halberstam.
 She left Poland for the United States with him, but they divorced in 1977.